beProsto/OWL/docs/Setup.md

 		if(window.Keyboard.GetKeyData().Enum == OWL::Keyboard::F11) {
 			window.SetFullScreen(!window.IsFullScreen());
 		}
-		// If the user presses Escape, we cloase the app. if(window.Keyboard.IsKeyPressed(OWL::Keyboard::Escape)) {
+		// If the user presses Escape, we close the app. if(window.Keyboard.IsKeyPressed(OWL::Keyboard::Escape)) {
 			window.Close();
 		}